RGS-MBU/RGS_MBU-R-Batocera-Configuration/README.md

 This Repo contains all the configuration files you need to update your RGS-MBU_R from v36 to v37.

+This is part 1 to get the custom systems like famicom, sfc, actionmax etc. For Batocera v37 if you manually update.

 Guide:

 1. Update Batocera via MAIN MENU > UPDATES & DOWNLOADS > UPDATE TYPE > “Stable” and Start Update.